 Children under age 17 not permitted.

-NMMC Women’s Hospital NICU, NMMC Gilmore-Amory NICU: For the protection of our babies in the Neonatal Intensive Care Unit, visitation is currently restricted to mother and father or support person only
+NMMC Women’s Hospital NICU, NMMC Gilmore-Amory NICU: For the protection of our babies in the Neonatal Intensive Care Unit, visitation is currently restricted to mother and father or support person only.

-- Temperature of 100.4 degrees F or higher
+Temperature of 100 degrees F or higher

-- Shortness of breath
+Shortness of breath or difficulty breathing

 Visitors who do not follow personal protective equipment (PPE) guidelines will be asked to leave the premises to protect the safety of our patients and staff.

 *Policy subject to change (based upon number of COVID-19 cases in the community)